• Skip to primary navigation

 What should I serve as a side to my spaghetti and dairy free meatballs?
 Try my quick and easy bruschetta for an appetizer and crispy baked zucchini and squash on the side.

 Is there a dairy free substitute for parmesan cheese?
 I really enjoy sprinkling Bragg Premium Nutritional Yeast Seasoning on dishes to give it a nutty cheesy flavor.
-Go Veggie Vegan Grated Parmesan Style Topping is good too.
+Or try my homemade dairy-free parmesan!

 Want more recommendations?
 Join my Dairy-Free & Egg-Free Recipes Facebook Group!